matco/connectiq-tester/README.md

 docker run -v /path/to/your/app:/app -w /app ghcr.io/matco/connectiq-tester:latest venu2 certificate/key.der
 ```
 In this case, the application will be tested using a Venu 2 and the certificate used to compile the application will be `/path/to/your/app/certificate/key.der`.

+## Copyright

+All the resources contained in the archive `devices.zip` are the property of Garmin.
+These resources have been fetched from the Garmin website and have been included in this repository to facilitate the creation of the Docker image.